walterhiggins/ScriptCraft/docs/API-Reference.md

 To change direction use the `turn()` method which also takes a single optional parameter (numTurns) - the number of 90 degree turns to make.
-Turns are always clock-wise.
+Turns are clockwise unless numTurns is negative in which case they are counterclockwise.
 If the drone is facing north, then drone.turn() will make the turn face east.
 If the drone is facing east then drone.turn(2) will make the drone turn twice so that it is facing west.